Umut (film): Analysis

-As the neo-realism movie makers, Güney created a cinema, where the audience is able to interpret the end of the film in whatever direction they want.
-For instance, there are no definite ends in neo-realism, likewise, Umut’s end is not definite either, the future is uncertain.
+As a neo-realism movie maker, Güney created a cinema, where the audience is able to interpret the end of the film in whatever direction they want.
+For instance, there are no definite ends in neo-realism, likewise, Umut’s end is not definite either; the future is uncertain.

 Stylistically, Umut starts off as an exercise in stark realism, and gradually shifts to a more mytho-poetic register.
 Despite numerous awards and a theatrical run, the film was eventually deemed politically subversive and banned for a period by the authorities, which only helped make Güney even more popular than before among viewers.
 The prohibition of the film is a very good case to determine the social, economic, and political conditions of Turkey in the 1970s.
-Although prohibited, a copy of the film was smuggled abroad and showed in Cannes Film Festival.
-Afterwards, with the state council’s final decision the film was featured in Turkey as well as abroad, and attracted great attention.
+Although prohibited, a copy of the film was smuggled abroad and showed at Cannes Film Festival.
+Afterwards, with the state council's final decision the film was featured in Turkey as well as abroad, and attracted great attention.
 With this film, Güney captured prizes in Altın Portakal and Adana Film Festivals as best actor.